Expansion Kraken fall in home debut 4-2 to Vancouver

 Opening night under the roof of the reconstructed billion-dollar arena was three years in the making, but even longer for sports fans in the Seattle region who have desperately waited for a winter sports team to return after the departure of the SuperSonics.

 Fans were lined up outside Climate Pledge Arena hours before the puck drop and most were in their seats before the Kraken took the ice for warmups.
-Most were in Kraken jerseys, although a few Canucks fans made their way inside the building for the first matchup of a budding Pacific Northwest rivalry.
+Most were in Kraken jerseys, although a few Canucks fans made their way inside the building for the first matchup of a budding rivalry between neighbors.

 Those in Seattle blue had to wait for the final seconds of the first period to finally erupt.